Motorcycle Valve Job

 Check/Replace Valve Springs

 Valve height affects valve train geometry and guide wear.
 Manufacturers will specify a minimum valve spring height.
-Replace if there's more than an 1/8" of difference.
+Replace if there's more than an 1/8" or more of difference.

 Old valve springs can be tested to make sure they are capable of maintaining proper pressure.
 A special machine is required for this.